Everest Base Camp Trek – FAQ

 Can I Camp at Everest Base Camp?

 Base camp only exists during the climbing season – at other times of year it’s just a moraine with some prayer flags to mark an abstract spot.
 During climbing season, it’s reserved for expeditions: Mountain Madness, which also runs climbing expeditions, runs treks that include a night camping at Base Camp.
 Out of climbing season, because of the instability of the moraine – basically heaps of rubble atop a half-decayed glacier – camping is discouraged.
 Even organised camping tours camp at Gorak Shep, the cluster of lodges an hour or so’s walk from base camp proper.

 I’ve Never Trekked Before.
 Can I Do the Everest Base Camp Trek?

-Before committing to eleven days hiking in (generally) basic conditions, it’s a good idea to establish that you like hiking and don’t mind basic conditions, so that you can actually enjoy the experience when you do it.
+Before committing to at least eleven days hiking in (generally) basic conditions, it’s a good idea to establish that you like hiking and don’t mind basic conditions, so that you can actually enjoy the experience when you do it.
 Bank a two or, optimally, three-day hike to see how you feel about walking each day and being away from home comforts before committing.

 How Should I Prepare for the Everest Base Camp Trek?